Economic Council of Canada: Changing context and closure

 Then, in February 1992, during a period of government expenditure constraint, the federal Minister of Finance, Don Mazankowski, announced in the budget the implementation of streamlining measures to reduce the cost of government.
 Among the measures implemented were the elimination, consolidation, deferral and privatization of 46 organizations, including the Economic Council of Canada.
 In this Budget document, two main reasons were given for the closure.

-First, the "Situation Report" of the Budget indicated that, though the Council had fulfilled its original mandate, hard economic times dictated its elimination: “[It] was created by statute in 1963 with a mandate to provide independent advice to the government on matters related to the growth of Canada’s economy.
-The Council has performed a valuable service over the years, but at this time of restraint, the government has had to carefully assess priorities for the limited funding available for arm’s-length research and advice.”However, it should pointed that this austerity exercise had been driven by the Department of Finance, which is where, of course, key funding decisions were (and are) made.
-Given the aforementioned tension between the Council and Finance (and other central government bodies), as to the former’s policy-making and independence in doing so, it is perhaps not surprising that, in a time of constraint, Finance would have taken the opportunity to make the decision to cut the Council.
+First, the "Situation Report" of the Budget indicated that, though the council had fulfilled its original mandate, hard economic times dictated its elimination: "[It] was created by statute in 1963 with a mandate to provide independent advice to the government on matters related to the growth of Canada's economy.
+The Council has performed a valuable service over the years, but at this time of restraint, the government has had to carefully assess priorities for the limited funding available for arm's-length research and advice."However, it should pointed that this austerity exercise had been driven by the Department of Finance, which is where, of course, key funding decisions were (and are) made.
+Given the aforementioned tension between the Council and Finance (and other central government bodies), as to the former's policymaking and independence in doing so, it is perhaps not surprising that, in a time of constraint, Finance would have taken the opportunity to make the decision to cut the Council.